 The Company is an oil and gas exploration group currently focused on exploration offshore West Africa.
 The Company's assets are located in fast-emerging hydrocarbon basins.
-The Company has acquired more than 13,400km of 3D seismic data on its existing and former licences and participated in the drilling of four exploration wells in West Africa.
-African Petroleum is a significant net acreage holder in West Africa with estimated net un-risked mean prospective resources of approximately 4.9 billion barrels.
+The Company has acquired more than 13,400km2 of 3D seismic data on its existing and former licences and participated in the drilling of four exploration wells in West Africa.
+African Petroleum is a significant net acreage holder in West Africa with estimated net unrisked mean prospective resources of approximately 4.9 billion barrels.
 Table 1 below shows a detailed overview of the Company's licence interests.

-Table 1: Summary of Licences
+Table 1: Summary of licences

+Country Licence Operator Working Interest Grant Date End Current Phase Area km2 Outstanding Commitments in Current Phase Senegal Rufisque Offshore Profond African Petroleum Senegal Limited 90%1 Oct 2011 Oct 2015 10,357 One exploration well Senegal Senegal Offshore Sud Profond African Petroleum Senegal Limited 90%1 Oct 2011 Dec 2017 5,439 Further geoscience and one contingent exploration well The Gambia A1 African Petroleum Gambia Limited 100%3 Sep 2006 Sep 2016 1,296 One exploration well to be drilled on either A1 or A4 The Gambia A4 African Petroleum Gambia Limited 100%3 Sep 2006 Sep 2016 1,376 See above
-Société des Pétroles du Sénégal has an option to increase its 10% interest to 20% following exploitation authorisation.

-.These licences are currently in arbitration proceedings with ICSID.

-The Gambia National Oil Company has an option to acquire a 10% participating interest in the Licence from the development stage.

-These licences are currently in arbitration proceedings with ICSID.
+- 1 Société des Pétroles du Sénégal has an option to increase its 10% interest to 20% following exploitation authorisation. - 2 These licences are currently in arbitration proceedings with ICSID. - 3 The Gambia National Oil Company has an option to acquire a 10% participating interest in the Licence from the development stage. - 4 These licences are currently in arbitration proceedings with ICSID.

-Assuming the successful resolution of the arbitration processes, as part of the Group's business strategy, it is actively seeking partners to farm-in to its licences in order to share the risk and potential reward of the Company's highly prospective assets whilst also renegotiating some terms of licences.
+As part of the Group's business strategy, it is actively seeking partners to farm-in to its licences in order to share the risk and potential reward of the Company's highly prospective assets whilst also renegotiating some terms of licences.
 The farm-outs will reduce the Company's working interest and is part of a process of maturing the Group's asset portfolio and is initiated to inter alia reduce the Group's capital commitments, generate cash sales proceeds for funding of future operations as well as the introduction of technically and operationally competent joint venture partners to the Group's licences.